Tail-GAN: Learning to Simulate Tail Risk Scenarios: Implementation details

 \item {\bf Neural network architecture:} Theorem \ref{thm:universial_VaR_ES} implies that a feed-forward neural network with fully connected layers of equal width and ReLU activation is capable of generating financial scenarios that are arbitrarily close to the scenarios sampled from the true distribution $\mathbb{P}_r$ under VaR and ES criteria.
 This sheds light on using a simple network architecture such as multi-layer perceptron (MLP) in the training of {\TGAN}.

 \qquad While a more sophisticated neural network architecture may improve practical performance, our focus is not to compare different architectures, but rather to demonstrate the benefits of incorporating the essential component of tail risks of trading strategies into our {\TGAN} framework.
-Therefore, we choose to use a simple MLP, the same architecture used in Wasserstein GAN (\cite{arjovsky2017wasserstein}).
-On the other hand, it has been reported in recent literature that simple and shallow neural network architectures attain better performance on financial applications compared to more advanced architectures (\cite{gu2020empirical, chen2023deep}). \end{itemize}
+Therefore, we choose to use a simple MLP, the same architecture used in Wasserstein GAN (\cite{arjovsky2017wasserstein}). \end{itemize}